Kryzhanivskyi89/Kryzhanivskyi89/README.md

-### <div align="center">I'm Andrii Kryzhanivskyi, full-stack developer 👨‍💻
+### <div align="center">I'm Andrii Kryzhanivskyi, Full-Stack Developer 👨‍💻

-JavaScript/TypeScript, HTML/CSS, React, and Node.js/Express.🚀</div>
+JavaScript/TypeScript, HTML/CSS, React.js/Next.js and Node.js/Express.🚀</div>

 ### About Me

-- As a dedicated web developer, I have cultivated a diverse skill set and an impressive portfolio through a range of projects, both individual and team-based.
+- Frontend and Full Stack developer with 2 years of experience.
+Created more than 10 web applications and landing pages within the terms of reference and deadlines, receiving positive feedback and recommendations from customers.
+I have cultivated a diverse skill set and an impressive portfolio through a range of projects, both individual and team-based.
 My experience spans across backend and frontend development, user authorization, database integration, and responsive design, allowing me to deliver comprehensive and effective IT solutions.
+Specialization: CRM systems, landing pages, authorization, APIs.

 ### Experience